 Physical properties of soil affect the rate at which water is absorbed, and the amount of runoff produced by a storm.
-Hydrologic soil group provides an index of the rate that water infiltrates a soil and functions as an input to rainfall-runoff models that are used to predict potential stream flow.
+The hydrologic soil group provides an index of the rate that water infiltrates a soil and functions as an input to rainfall-runoff models used to predict potential stream flow.

-The Soil Maps command of CivilGEO’s software allows the user to display global or regional (United States, Canada, Africa and Europe only) soil maps on the Map View which includes the soil data and soil survey of the defined area of interest.
-This command also allows the user to download the hydrologic soil groups of the United States as a shapefile data.
+The Soil Maps command of CivilGEO’s software allows the user to display global or regional (United States, Canada, Africa, and Europe only) soil maps on the Map View.

 To display the soil map on the Map View, select the Soil Maps menu item from the Map Data ribbon menu.

-The following options are provided under the Soil Survey Data menu item:
+The following countries are listed under the Soil Maps menu tab:

-- USA – This option contains the Soil Survey Geographic (SSURGO) maps by the United States Department of Agriculture’s Natural Resources Conservation Service (NRCS).
+- USA – This option displays the Soil Survey Geographic (SSURGO) maps by the United States Department of Agriculture’s Natural Resources Conservation Service (NRCS).

-- Europe – This option contains the European Soil Database (ESDB), the harmonized soil database for Europe, also extending to Eurasia.
+- Europe – This option displays the European Soil Database (ESDB), the harmonized soil database for Europe, also extending to Eurasia.

-Clicking on any of the options listed above will cause the software to display the Soil Maps dialog box.
-The user can click on [OK] button to add the soil survey data layer of the selected region on the Map View.
+Clicking on any of the desired countries listed above will cause the software to display the Soil Maps dialog box.
+The user can click on the [OK] button to add the soil survey data layer of the selected region on the Map View.